EmersonVeras/identifyMostRelevantTerms/README.md

-# Instituto Atlântico's Cognitive Computing Bootcamp
+# Identifying Relevant Terms in Medical Records Through Natural Language Processing 💻

 This repository is comprised of several assigments from [Instituto Atlântico's Cognitive Computing Bootcamp](https://www.atlantico.com.br/academy-bootcamp/).
-Topics covered are machine learning, natural language processing and digital image processing.

 Most of the coding is done using Python 3.

-In the following sections there is a short introduction about each project.

 ---

-## 1. Identifying Relevant Terms in Medical Records Through Natural Language Processing
+## Introduction 🔍

 This project provides automated identification of relevant terms in medical records by use of classical NLP algorithms.